Brain-Institute/cfa-methods-tutorials/Aiimsense/README.md

 - “Data-EFGR” for Error Feedback Guided Refinement data including low- and high-resolution images
 - “EFGR-Analysis” file for Matlab source code
 - “README-EFGR.md” for running codes
+- “Data-HL” for synthetic high- and low-resolution data